lorin/booknotes/Reflective-Practitioner.md

 It is clear that Quist and the Supervisor use a great deal of their experience and knowledge, and it is far from clear what might be meant by the spontaneous generation of a description.

 What I want to propose is this: The practitioner has built up a repertoire of examples, images, understandings, and actions.

+When a practitioner makes sense of a situation he perceives to be unique, he *sees* it *as* something already present in his repertoire.
+To see *this* site as *that* one is not to subsume the first under a familiar category or rule.
+It is, rather, to see the unfamiliar, unique situation as both similar to and different from the familiar one, without at first being able to say similar or different with respect to what.

+Indeed, as we have seen, Quist and the Supervisor conduct reflective conversations with their situations which are experiments in refraining.

+In the most generic sense, to experiment is to act in order to see what the action leads to.
+The most fundamental experimental question is, "What if?"

+Exploratory experiment is essential to the sort of science that does not appear in the scientific journals, because it has been screened out of the scientists' accounts of experimental results (perhaps because it does not conform to the norms of controlled experiment).

+There is another way in which we sometimes do things in order to see what
+happens: we take action in order to produce an intended change.

+In the on-the-spot experimenting characteristic of reflection-in-action, the *logic* of hypothesis testing is essentially the same as it is in the research context.

+The practitioner makes his hypothesis come true.
+He acts as though his hypothesis were in the imperative mood.

+The practitioner violates the canon of controlled experiment, which calls for objectivity and distance.

+And they seek to exert influence in such a way as to confirm, not refute, their hypotheses.

+The inquirer's relation to this situation is *transactional*.
+He shapes the situation, but in conversation with it, so that his own models and appreciations are also shaped by the situation.

+Schön, Donald A..
+The Reflective Practitioner (pp. 150-151).
+Taylor and Francis.
+Kindle Edition.